Doctoral Internship in Professional Psychology

 THE FGCU CAPS Doctoral Internship is a 2000 hour experience with an expectation of 500 hours of direct service activities.
 Interns will be able to gain experience through a wide range of activities some of which will be negotiated individually by each trainee based on their interest areas and the needs of the Center.
 The doctoral internship in professional psychology includes these components:

 We will offer 3 positions for the 2015 - 2016 year.
 Our training year will begin on August 3,2015 and end on July 22, 2016.
 The internship is 40 hours a week.
-The stipend will be $26,000 for the year paid bi-weekly and up to $1000 in moving expenses.
+The stipend will be $27,000 for the year paid bi-weekly.
 Interns will also have access to our health insurance benefit.
 Interns receive 13 university holidays as well as 11 days of combined annual, sick and professional development leave for dissertation defense, job interviews, and conferences.
 The timing of this leave is subject to approval of the Training Director.
 All interns will have a private office with video equipment, a personal computer, and library privileges.

 All applications are due by Wednesday, December 3, 2014 at 9am (EST).
 We will notify applicants of selection for an interview by December 16th.
 Interviews will all be conducted by video internet conference (skype) and will be set up and conducted in December and January.
 MATCH DAY is Friday, February 20, 2015.
 Our APPIC Code is 2239.